opnfv/qtip/docs/testing/user/userguide/compute.rst

 QTIP uses Ansible to trigger benchmark test.
 Ansible uses an inventory file to determine what hosts to work against.
 QTIP can automatically generate a inventory file via OPNFV installer.
-Users also can write their own inventory infomation into ``/home/opnfv/qtip/hosts``.
+Users also can write their own inventory information into ``/home/opnfv/qtip/hosts``.
 This file is just a text file containing a list of host IP addresses.
 For example:
 ::